kapetan/jquery-observe/README.md

 # Compatibility

-At this point the Mutations Observer API is only available in newer versions of Google Chrome and Mozillza Firefox.
+At this point the Mutations Observer API is only available in newer versions of Google Chrome (>= 18) and Mozillza Firefox (>= 14).
+Can be usefull when developing extensions (add-ons) that use content scripts, on a page that you don't control.

 # Usage